techstars/full-stack-challenge/README.md

 ## What we are looking for

-* Ability to set up a REST API (Strongly Recommend Rails).
+* Ability to set up a REST API (Node or Rails preferred).
 * Ability to set up a Relational Database
 * Understanding of the HTTP protocol and how it works with REST API conventions
 * Understanding the basics of CRUD